SamBcht/qwanamiz/README.md

 git clone https://github.com/SamBcht/qwanamiz.git
 ```

-The two executable files that are needed for analyses are located in `src/qwanamiz`:
+The executable files that are needed for analyses are located in `src/qwanamiz`:

 - `qwanaflow.py` (cell labeling, measurements, and radial file identification)
+- `qwanarings.py` (tree ring delimitation, cell attribution to a ring)
 - `qwanamiz.py` (visualization of the results produced by `qwanaflow.py`)

 ### Requirements